 There’s also manure tea.
 Your garden and flowers will love it.
 Just be careful not to pour it on the leaves.

 Manure tea is easy to make.
 Put the manure in a burlap sack and place that into a large container and cover it with water.
-The size of container you use depends on how much manure you have.
+The size of the container you use depends on how much manure you have.

-We have over 30 laying birds and I use a thirty gallon trash can for this.
+We have over 30 laying birds and I use a thirty-gallon trash can for this.
 Let it sit for a couple of days and it’s ready.
 I don’t do this often, only once a year, because of the other ways I use the manure.

 My favorite way to use it is to spread it on the garden in the fall and let the girls scratch it in as they clean up the garden.
 By spring, the soil is enriched and ready to go!

 I find some breeds are friendlier than others.
 The Rhode Island Reds and Speckled Sussex are the friendliest out of the ones I’ve owned over the years.
 My Black Australorp hens are friendlier after they’ve been in the breeding yards and hatched out.
-I think it’s because they form a bond with me as I’m in their personal space every day and bring their babies feed.
+I think it’s because they form a bond with me as I’m in their personal space every day and bring their babies’ feed.

 Chickens are pretty basic creatures, but there’s always some who stand out in the flock.
-They have quirky personalities, some like to “talk” more than others, some like to be held and petted, some just like to be stroked, some just like to cause trouble.
+They have quirky personalities, some like to “talk” more than others, some like to be held and petted, some just like to be stroked, and some just like to cause trouble.